connorrothschild/v5/posts/realm.md

 ## Integrated Security

 The project was a fun one to work on, and we're really proud of the result.
-Check out Realm [here](https://realmalliance.com/)—and as always, get in touch with us at [Asimov Collective](https://asimovcollective.com/) with any related design and development needs.
+Check out Realm [here](https://realmalliance.com/).